MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 ![SIEM - delete](./media/siem-delete.png)

 ## Troubleshooting the SIEM agent

+Make sure the status of the SIEM agent in the Cloud App Security portal is not **Connection error** or **Disconnected** and there are no agent notifications.
+It will show up as **Connection error** if the connection is down for more than two hours and as **Disconnected** if the connection is down for over 12 hours.

 If you see one of the following errors in the cmd prompt while running the agent, use the following steps to remediate the problem: